zachj1582/redux-2-afternoon/README.md

 ## Instructions

 * Fork and clone this repo.
 * Run `npm install`.
-If you look at the package.json file, you'll notice that `redux`, `react-redux`, and `redux-promise-middleware` are listed as dependecies and will get installed.
+If you look at the package.json file, you'll notice that `redux`, `react-redux`, and `redux-promise-middleware` are listed as dependecies.
+These are installed when you run `npm install`.
 * Create a `.env` file in the root of the project with a `SERVER_PORT` of `4000` and a `SESSION_SECRET` of any value you want.
 * Run `nodemon`.
 * Run `npm start` in a separate terminal instance.

-In the browser, you should see a log in page for the project.
+In the browser, you should see a login page for the project.

 * Log in using the email **`peterquill@gmail.com`**.
 The password is **`starlord`**.